djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 This is one of the most practical forks in the road.
 If you remember nothing else, remember this: **structured grids buy you speed and simplicity**, unstructured grids buy you **geometric freedom**.
 Your “best” choice is usually the simplest structure that still represents your data truthfully.

-**Do:** pick structured when the indexing is predictable and the domain is regular-ish.
+**Do** pick structured when the indexing is predictable and the domain is regular-ish.
-**Don’t:** pick unstructured just because it sounds more powerful, it’s powerful, but you pay for it.
+**Don’t** pick unstructured just because it sounds more powerful, it’s powerful, but you pay for it.

 |                     | **Structured Grids**                                   | **Unstructured Grids**                                     |
 | ------------------- | ------------------------------------------------------ | ---------------------------------------------------------- |